 Why this programme?

 The programme leads to a Master of Medical Science (120 credits) with Biomedicine as the main field of study.
-It is also possible to end the programme after one year and obtain a Master of Medical Science (60 credits).
+It is also possible to graduate after one year and obtain a Master of Medical Science (60 credits).

 Then follows the course Advanced Neurobiology which describes the biology and functions of the brain and covers areas such as cognition, behaviour, pain and neurodegeneration.
 You will be conversant in clinical neurobiology with a focus on diseases of the brain.